FlowFun/premix/README.md

 - Jean-Philippe Vial

 ## Acknowledgments
-- Thank you to R community for continous support
+- Thank you to R community for continuous support

 ## How to Contribute
 - Contributions via pull requests are welcome.
 For substantial changes, please open an issue first to discuss what you'd like to change.